AxxAxx/AxxSolder/README.md

 6. Connect to the target by selecting *ST-LINK* and click on *Connect*
 7. Load the latest AxxSolder.bin downloaded in *Step 2* by clicking *Open file* and select the downloaded binary file.
 8. Write the firmware to the MCU by clicking *Download*.
-9. If you get the message *File download complete* everything succeded and the SWD programmer can be disconnected and power cycled once and AxxSolder should boot.
+9. If you get the message *File download complete* everything succeded and the SWD programmer can be disconnected and AxxSolder power cycled once and AxxSolder should boot.
 <img src="./photos/AxxSolder_SWD_connection.png" width="400">

 ![AxxSolder_SWD_programming](./photos/AxxSolder_SWD_programming.png)
+## USB (DFU mode)
+1. Disconnect any soldering iron handles from AxxSolder during the firmware update processs.
+2. Download the latest AxxSolder.bin file from [Releases](https://github.com/AxxAxx/AxxSolder/releases)
+3. Connect AxxSolder via USB to a computer that runs [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html).
+4. Hold down the most right button while powering on AxxSolder to enter DFU mode.
+5. Connect to the target by selecting *USB* and click on *Connect*
+6. Load the latest AxxSolder.bin downloaded in *Step 2* by clicking *Open file* and select the downloaded binary file.
+7. Write the firmware to the MCU by clicking *Download*.
+8. If you get the message *File download complete* everything succeded and the USB cable can be disconnected.
+9. Power cycle once and AxxSolder should boot.

 # First start up after build
 The first start up after you have built your AxxSolder can be intense.
 Double check all solder connections under a loupe/microscope.
 Especially the OPA2387, LTC4440 and the STM32G431 are small packages with tight pad spacing and can have solder bridges.
 Do also double check the connections to the soldering iron/stand which are shown in this document under [AxxSolder Station](#axxsolder-station) and [AxxSolder Portable](#axxsolder-portable).